-Report exposes a dangerous lack of official oversightJanuary 14th, 2013 in Health /
+Report exposes a dangerous lack of official oversightJanuary 14, 2013 in Medicine & Health / Health

 The deadly consequences of workplace sectors without inspectors are the subject of a new study by Stirling's Professor of Occupational Health Policy Research, Rory O'Neill.

 Using a series of Freedom of Information requests and an analysis of over 20 Health and Safety Executive (HSE) reports, Professor O'Neill has compiled the first ever consolidated list of sectors excluded from unannounced HSE inspections in his report "Low life: How the government has put a low price on your life."

 Professor O'Neill says: "Whether your job is making people better or making plastics, don't expect a government safety inspector to call.
 The majority of workplace deaths now occur in sectors officially excused from unannounced inspections by the safety regulator.

 "On UK government orders the HSE has designated most industrial sectors, from farms to footwear, either too safe for them to bother, or just not worth the effort even if they are shockingly dangerous."